Leonardo de Deus: 2013–16

 At the 2013 World Aquatics Championships in Barcelona, Deus finished in 7th place of his first classification to a World Championship final, the 200-metre butterfly final, with a time of 1:56.06.
 He participated in the 200-metre backstroke, finishing 12th.
 He also participated in the 4×100-metre medley, finishing 12th, along with Marcelo Chierighini, Felipe Lima and Nicholas Santos.

 At the 2014 South American Games in Santiago, Chile, he won two gold medals in the 200-metre butterfly and 200-metre backstroke, breaking the competition record in both races.

 At the 2014 Maria Lenk Trophy in São Paulo, Deus broke the Brazilian record in 400-metre freestyle with a time of 3:50.90, improving Armando Negreiros's time from 1997 by twenty-eight hundredths of a second.
 In May 2014, at the Brazilian Junior and Senior Swimming Championships, he broke the Brazilian record again with a time of 3:50.71.

-At the 2014 Pan Pacific Swimming Championships in Gold Coast, Queensland, Australia, he won a silver medal in the 200-metre butterfly with a time of 1:55.28.
+At the 2014 Pan Pacific Swimming Championships in Gold Coast, Australia, he won a silver medal in the 200-metre butterfly with a time of 1:55.28.
 He also finished 6th in the 200-metre backstroke and 12th in the 400-metre freestyle heats.